paulscherrerinstitute/cam_server/README.md

               _reflect_, _nearest_, _mirror_, _wrap_, or a constant.
             - _ortho_: orthogonal mode, preserve image pixels and adapt axis scaling.
 The angle must be a multiple of 90:
 - **averaging** (Default _None_):
-    - If defined specifies the size of the image buffer to be averaged.
+    - If defined specifies the size of the image buffer to be averaged before pre-processing.
         If number is positive, generates only one output when the buffer is full and clears it  (frame rate is reduced).
         If number is negative, generates outputs continuously, averaging the last images  (frame rate is sustained).
 - **max_frame_rate** (Default _None_):